|This is an unofficial version.

 (d) any other person or entity specified by the minister.

-19(1) After receiving a proposed plan, the minister may refer it to the Manitoba Water Council for its review and advice.
+After receiving a proposed plan, the minister may refer it to the expert advisory council for its review and advice.

 (a) when directed to do so by the minister; and